John Rizzo (politician)

-John Joseph Rizzo (born October 3, 1980) is an American politician serving as a Democratic member of the Missouri Senate since January 2017.
-In 2020, Rizzo was elected by his colleagues to serve as Minority Floor Leader.
+John Joseph Rizzo (born October 3, 1980) is an American politician who served as a Democratic member of the Missouri Senate from 2017 to 2024.
+In 2020, Rizzo was elected by his colleagues to serve as Minority Leader.
 Prior to his election into the Senate, Rizzo was a member of the Missouri House of Representatives, serving the 19th and 40th districts from 2011 to 2017.
 In the House, Rizzo also served as Democratic Minority Whip.

 Early life, education and career

-John J. Rizzo was born in Kansas City, Missouri on October 3, 1980 to Henry and Silvia Rizzo.
+Rizzo was born in Kansas City, Missouri, on October 3, 1980, to Henry and Silvia Rizzo.
 His father was a Missouri State Representative from 1985 until 2002 and in recent years served as chairman of the Jackson County legislature.
 His mother, like her husband and son, was also a Jackson County legislator.
 He has one older brother, Tony, who works for the Kansas City Police Department.

 Rizzo went on to earn his BA in English and BS in political science from Rockhurst University in his hometown.
 At Rockhurst, Rizzo was on the board of directors of Old Northeast, Inc., a non-profit that worked to restore homes in the Old Northeast neighborhood of Kansas City.
 He also became a Jackson County Committeeman as a Young Democrat, serving Ward 11.

 Upon his graduation, he was appointed to the board of directors at Truman Medical Centers, serving on the fiscal responsibility committee there until his election to the Missouri House of Representatives in 2011.

-Tenure
+Missouri state legislature

 Rizzo is an opponent of Missouri's new "right-to-work" legislation arguing, "When you look at dollars and cents, I was told in politics years ago, when it's not about the money, it's about the money.
 I think we all know obviously what it's about.
 It's about lower wages.

 Rizzo has voted against setting a higher bar for discrimination lawsuits, tightening restrictions on lifetime government benefits and unemployment benefits as well as implementing voter identification laws.
 He has voted for an increase in the sales tax and against any cuts in income or corporate tax rates.
 His record indicates a pro-choice stance and support for an expansion of insurance coverage.

+Rizzo resigned from the Missouri Senate in June 2024 in order to take a position as executive director of the Jackson County Sports Authority.